 The basis for determining the overall expected long-term, rate-of-return-on-assets assumption is a nominal returns forecasting method.
 For each asset class, future returns are estimated by identifying the premium of riskier asset classes over lower risk alternatives.
 The methodology constructs expected returns using a "building block" approach to the individual components of total return.
 These forecasts are stated in both nominal and real (after inflation) terms.
 This process first considers the long-term historical return premium based on the longest set of data available for each asset class.
 These premiums are then adjusted based on current relative valuation levels and macro-economic conditions.

-Snap-on's VEBA plan target allocation and actual weighted-average asset allocation as of 2013 and 2012 year end, by asset category and fair value of plan assets, are as follows:
+Snap-on's VEBA plan target allocation and actual weighted-average asset allocation by asset category and fair value of plan assets as of 2014 and 2013 year end are as follows: